-Time to make a thunderstorm to go along with a thunder-y piece of music, the thunderstorm section from Rossini’s William Tell Overture.
+Lightning and rain storms are perfect to go along with with a thunderous piece of music.
+The thunderstorm section from Rossini’s William Tell Overture is a great example of how music can help us to imagine amazing stories and situations.
 This is a fun activity that can take as little or as much time as you’d like and is great in the final days or week before a holiday or break when everyone’s energy is running high and students benefit from more active work!

 - Start by talking to your kids about thunderstorms.
 What do they hear?
 What do they see?
 What does they feel like?

 - Once you’ve got one or more items either created or assembled from each section listed below, it’s time to make the storm happen!
-Turn off the lights and close the doors and blinds in your classroom.
+Turn off the lights in your classroom and prepare for rain!

 As you listen to Rossini’s William Tell Overture, have students build the storm up and down along with the music.